MUTOR-2/ScienceOfMusic/_units/01/index.md

 a flat waveform of 0 amplitude.
 Try shifting the phase of one sinusoid against another in the example below.

-{% include begin-figure description="Two sinusoids, one with variable phase with respect to the other." %}
+{% include begin-figure description="Two sinusoids (top and center), one with variable phase with respect to the other, and the sum of the two (bottom)." %}
 {% include p/begin %}
 {% assign fixedoscillatorname = mutor_patch_pfx | append: "fixedoscillator" %}
 {% assign moveableoscillatorname = mutor_patch_pfx | append: "moveableoscillator" %}